marchyman/GeoTag/README.md

 - Display the tool-tip for the "Extend track timestamps" setting.

+- Restore display the elevation for a location when hovering over the latitude or longitude.

 - Clicking on a map search saved value a second and subsequent time will recenter the map on the location if it isn't in view.